St. Petersburg’s thriving arts and culture scene reaches far beyond the state of Florida.

-- St. Petersburg has been ranked as America’s No. 1 Arts Destination for mid-sized cities, ahead of such arts hubs such as Charleston, Pittsburgh, Atlanta and more, by AmericanStyle Magazine since 2010.
+- The No. 1 ranking as America’s Arts Destination for mid-sized cities, surpassing Charleston, Pittsburgh, Atlanta, and more, by AmericanStyle Magazine since 2010;